 Stephanie Kersten grew up as a competitive gymnast, baton twirler, cheerleader, dancer, and athlete.
 Individually she won many national titles in gymnastics, baton, cheer, and dance.
 Her very first time choreographing was her freshman year in high school to help her team gain a national title.
-Stephanie also competed All-Star Cheer and Dance with Orlando Magic, which is now Top Gun.
+Stephanie also competed in All-Star Cheer and Dance with Orlando Magic, which is now Top Gun.
 Stephanie slowly began to transfer more into the dance world when she was 16 years old when she was asked to dance with 69 Boys (most famously known for their song "Tootsie Roll").
 She performed many concerts with them.
-After making the All Girl Cheer Team at Florida State University she found out she was pregnant with her first born, Kayla.
+After making the All-Girl Cheer Team at Florida State University she found out she was pregnant with her firstborn, Kayla.
 She then taught many mommy and me, tiny tot tumbling, and dance classes.
-Stephanie finished her degree at University of Central Florida all while choreographing, teaching and coaching dance, gymnastics, trampoline and cheer at Orlando All-Stars.
+Stephanie finished her degree at the University of Central Florida all while choreographing, teaching, and coaching dance, gymnastics, trampoline, and cheer at Orlando All-Stars.
 She majored in physical education and minored in fitness wellness and African American studies.

 Stephanie then landed the job teaching dance and coaching at Lake Mary High School in 2005.
 Since then, she has brought the Marionettes back on top and has won 9 national titles and numerous states titles.
 She is proficient in kick, jazz, hip hop, pom, and contemporary.